Court Document Retrieval · All 50 States

 State Courts

-State trial courts, courts of appeal, and state supreme courts.
-Includes appellate dockets, transcripts, and certified judgment copies.
+State trial courts, courts of appeal, and supreme courts — including appellate dockets, transcripts, and certified judgment copies.

 Federal Courts & PACER

-U.S. District Courts, Bankruptcy Courts, Circuit Courts of Appeals, and PACER document retrieval with certified copy options where required.
+U.S. District Courts, Bankruptcy Courts, Circuit Courts of Appeals, and PACER retrieval — with certified copies coordinated through the clerk where required.

 Choose the turnaround that fits your deadline

 Quoted timing assumes the court is operating normally and the document is available.
-Court closures, sealed records, and clerk backlogs can affect any tier — we'll flag those before running anything.
+Closures, sealed records, and clerk backlogs can affect any tier — we flag those before running anything.

 Standard

-Routine retrieval workflow for matters without immediate deadline pressure.
-Suitable for most case-file requests, transcript orders, and certified copies.
+The routine workflow for matters without immediate deadline pressure — most case-file requests, transcript orders, and certified copies.

 delivered by